10 epic nature and wildlife documentaries you can watch now

 Where to watch it: You can watch the original Blue Planet and Blue Planet IIon Netflix UK.

 What you'll watch: 10 episodes of intimate exploration into the weird things the world's many species do to keep their kind alive.
 Narrated by (you guessed it) Sir David Attenborough.

-What you'll watch: The team behind Planet Earth (and narrator Alec Baldwin) takes us deeper into the Arctic and Antarctic.
+What you'll watch: The team behind Planet Earth and narrator David Attenborough (or Alec Baldwin for our friends in the USA) takes us deeper into the Arctic and Antarctic.
 You'll closely watch the behaviours of the animals who roam among the untouched landscapes: polar bears, penguins and whales.